RISK MANAGEMENT

 Opportunities

-We believe our corporate strategy and our focus on being a low-cost producer enables us to meet the challenges posed by current and future climate-related risks.
+We believe our corporate strategy and commitment to being a low-cost producer position us to successfully navigate both current and future climate-related risks.

 We aim to be the leading North American oil and natural gas exploration and production Company by generating free cash flow and delivering superior returns both to our shareholders and on the capital we invest in our multi-basin, multi-product portfolio.
 By focusing on execution excellence, disciplined capital allocation, commercial acumen and risk management, our business can thrive across a variety of scenarios and deliver results in a socially and environmentally responsible manner.